dracory/base/README.md

 It enables creating complex workflows with steps, pipelines, and directed acyclic graphs (DAGs).

-For more information, see the [wf/README.md](wf/README.md) file.

-## Simple Workflow (SWF)

-The SWF package provides a simple, linear workflow management system.
-It is designed for straightforward, sequential workflows where steps are executed one after another in a predefined order.

-For more information, see the [swf/README.md](swf/README.md) file.
+For more information, see the [github.com/dracory/wf](https://github.com/dracory/wf) repository.